piotrmurach/rspec-benchmark/README.md

 * `perform_(faster|slower)_than` to compare implementations
 * `perform_(constant|linear|logarithmic|power|exponential)` to see how your code scales with time

-that will help you express expected performance benchmark for an evaluted code.
+These will help you express expected performance benchmark for an evaluated code.

 Alternatively, you can add matchers for particular example: